 Various operators offer river cruises in Nizhny Novgorod.
 One of the oldest is Travel Company 'VODOHOD', see their official website (Ru) for further info.
 Another option is 'Volga Shipping Company', offering excursions along the Volga River of about 1.5 hours – have a look at their official website (Ru) to learn more.

 The Nizhny Novgorod Tourist Office is ready to help you with all possible questions.
 Find their office on Malaya Pokrovskaya Street 2a (get directions).
-For more information about Nizhny Novgorod or to book excursions, don't forget to look at their official website.
+For more information about Nizhny Novgorod or to book excursions, don't forget to look at their official website (Ru).

-For searching and booking train tickets, use the official page of the Russian Railways.
+For searching and booking train tickets, we recommend to use the official page of the Russian Railways.
 For instance, Moscow is less than four hours away by train from Nizhny Novgorod!